 Further along, the Red Lion pub nestles at the side of Bishop’s Bridge.
 This was where Robert Kett fought for the rights of the poor in 1549, when his army of rebels attacked Norwich, crossing the river Wensum and forcing through the city defences.

 Beyond the pub is another stretch of trees and grass with the path meandering through it.
 A side path leads closer to the river’s edge.
 There are benches dotted along the walk to rest or just stop, to breathe in the wonders of nature.
 To watch the swans glide by or the gulls dipping under the surface for fish.
 There is a small area on the turn of the river where local children tend to come to play during the summer.
 It is known locally as ‘the beach’.

 On the left of the path before the beach is the Skywatch seat, carved from redwood, a memorial to a local musician.
 The Japanese Cherry Blossom tree that partners the polished seat, stands adorned with colourful trinkets.

 Overlooking the beach stands the flint-built Cow Tower.
-Once part of the city walls and defences, now it stands alone and gated.
+Once part of the city walls and defences for the city of Norwich, now it stands alone and gated.
 It didn’t use to be so exclusive.
 I remember going inside as a youngster.
 My friends and I loved going inside.
 I don’t recall why to be honest, as there wasn’t much more to find inside, other than the pigeons and pigeon poop.
 Yet I feel sad now to find myself lockout out of somewhere there was part of my wanderings growing up.